Postgraduate Course: Project Design and Field Skills (MSc) (PGGE11271)

 ||Availability||Not available to visiting students

-This course will allow students to design a research project on the topic of their choice; reflecting on a subject area of their interest, including becoming familiar with the important and current literature on the subject.
-Students will present their research project proposals to each other as well as write a detailed project proposal that will form the basis of the MSc dissertation, which includes a literature review.
+This course will allow students to design a research project on the topic of their choice; reflecting on a subject area of their choice, including becoming familiar with the important and current literature on the subject.
+Students will present their research project proposals to each other (and potentially other members of the School), as well as write a detailed project proposal that will form the basis of the MSc dissertation which normally includes a literature review.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information

 |Academic year 2022/23, Not available to visiting students (SS1)